davidcosc/custom-container-overlay-network/README.md

 source venv/bin/activate
 pip install aiodocker
 ```
-7. Create compose.yaml with docker proxy on VM edge-one:
+7. Create compose.yaml with docker proxy on VM edge-one.
+This will also create a new docker network.
+We do this to ensure containers can communicate via container name.
+Only custom docker networks use dockers inbuild DNS.
+The default network/bridge does not.
 ```
 services:
   proxy: